Eel

 Eels are ray-finned fish belonging to the order Anguilliformes (/æŋˈɡwɪlᵻfɔːrmiːz/), which consists of eight suborders, 20 families, 164 genera, and about 1000 species.
 Eels undergo considerable development from the early larval stage to the eventual adult stage and are usually predators.

-The term "eel" is also used for some other eel-shaped fish, such as electric eels (genus Electrophorus), swamp eels (order Synbranchiformes), and deep-sea spiny eels (family Notacanthidae).
+The term "eel" is also used for some other eel-shaped fish, such as electric eels (genus Electrophorus), swamp eels (order Synbranchiformes), slime eels (class Myxini), and deep-sea spiny eels (family Notacanthidae).
 However, these other clades, with the exception of deep-sea spiny eels, whose order Notacanthiformes is the sister clade to true eels, evolved their eel-like shapes independently from the true eels.
-As a main rule, most eels are marine.
+As a general rule, most eels are marine.
 Exceptions are the catadromous genus Anguilla and the freshwater moray, which spend most of their life in freshwater, the anadromous rice-paddy eel, which spawns in freshwater, and the freshwater snake eel Stictorhinus.

 Description

 The European conger is the heaviest of all eels.